Sunday, October 6, 2024

 Love at First Sight: Kristina and Cardinal Azzolino.

-Love Hurts: Evident in Kristina's three famous post-abdication letters to Ebba Sparre, and also in some of her/his/their letters to Azzolino.
+Love Hurts: Evident in Kristina's three famous post-abdication letters to Ebba Sparre, and also in some of her letters to Azzolino.

-The Makeover: Kristina had her/his/their hair cut short or head shaved and started wearing men's clothes very soon after the abdication.
+The Makeover: Kristina had her hair cut short or head shaved and started wearing men's clothes very soon after the abdication.

 Masculine Girl, Feminine Boy: I think I read somewhere once that Cardinal Azzolino had something of a feminine physique (unless I am mistaken), but I'll have to look for where I found that.
-Kristina did possibly have a masculine physique at least outwardly, as there was no sign of it in her/his/their skeletal structure.
+Kristina did possibly have something of a masculine physique at least outwardly, as an examination of her remains in 1965 found that there was no sign of it in her skeletal structure.

 Master of Disguise: While travelling through Denmark in 1654, Kristina was disguised in men's clothes and went by the pseudonym Count Dohna, after one of her friends.